sabertoothmax/Automatic-Azan-Quran-On-Echo/README.md

 7. Every day, half-an-hour after Maghrib, plays Atay-al-Kursi and one of Surah Mulk or Rahman (randomly chosen)
 8. Every Friday, plays Darood-e-Sharif, Surah Kahf, and one of Surah Ala, Jumuah or Qaf (randomly chosen)
 9. You can control length of each surah by placing shorter duration mp3 files in the directories (using something like https://mp3cut.net/)
 10. You can add recitations from multiple artists in the same directory.
-One of the files will be chosen at random and played each time.
+One of the files will be chosen at random and played each time
+11. Automatically reconnects and continues playing everytime the speaker gets disconnected or the Raspberry Pi runs into issues.

 You can customize it further if you feel.
 Please feel free to contribute.